-The Trauma Intervention Program (TIP) is comprised of several components designed to support and assess police officers exposed to potentially traumatic circumstances.
-Ideally, the first step in traumatic exposure management is previous training in stress management and stress inoculation, as well as participation in the PATROL program.
-However, whether or not an officer has received such training or participated in the PATROL program, the TIP is initiated following the exposure to a potentially traumatic incident.
+The Trauma Intervention Program (TIP) is comprised of several components designed to support and assess firefighters exposed to potentially traumatic circumstances.

+Ideally, the first step in traumatic exposure management is previous training in stress management and stress inoculation, as well as participation in FIRST and advanced inservice stress and critical incident management training.
+The TIP is initiated following the exposure to a potentially traumatic incident.
+However, whether or not a firefighter has received such training or participated in the FIRST program, the TIP is initiated following the exposure to a potentially traumatic incident.

 The TIP is initiated within the conceptualization that it is the person/incident transaction which determines the degree, if any, of actual individual traumatization.
-It is possible for an officer to experience no appreciable traumatization following an event which would normally be considered a police "critical" or "traumatic" incident.
+It is possible for a firefighter to experience no appreciable traumatization following an event which would normally be considered a "critical" or "traumatic" incident.